6 Things I Learned In 2016

 The psychology of investing is one that can see long stretches of seemingly irrational behavior.
 That doesn't mean you should just fold up shop and fail to participate based on an arbitrary statistic.
 Make sure that your portfolio strategy is more sensible than simply relying on P/E metrics and other subjective data comparisons.

-- Cash creates anxiety on the upside.
+5. Cash creates anxiety on the upside

 The only thing worse than being over-invested on the way down is being under-invested on the way up.
 That is the case with many investors I talk to these days.
-They have so been terrified of making a mistake and mistiming the market, that they have remained in cash for a VERY long time.
+They have so been terrified of making a mistake and mistiming the market that they have remained in cash for a VERY long time.
 Quite a few are still frozen with indecision as the market continues to burn through their psychological capital on its march higher.

 The problem now is when do you get back in?
 On a 5% or 10% dip?
 What if the market moves 10% higher from right here and then falls?
 You just end up putting money to work right where you made that mental commitment.
 It's not a perfect science and the timing is tough to get just right.